CR2 vs JPG: Why Professionals Shoot in RAW?

 If you've recently bought a Canon DSLR or Mirrorless camera, you might have noticed a file format called "CR2".
 Unlike the familiar JPG, these files are huge, don't open in every app, and are hard to share.
 So, why do professional photographers insist on using them?

-The Problem: File Size and Compatibility
+The Drawbacks: File Size, Storage, and Compatibility

-Why Avoid Online Converters?
+Why Avoid Free Online Converters?

 The Solution: RawNova